darvester/darvester/README.md

 # darvester
 ---
-# Warning!
-This branch `rewrite` is unusable currently
 ### PoC Discord user and guild information harvester
 **Data logged for each user:**
 - Users' profile created date, and first seen date